Santa Monica Whistleblower Attorneys

-“At-will” employment as an excuse to terminate a whistleblower
+“At-will” employment as an excuse to terminate a whistleblower.

 The at-will employment doctrine means that without an employment contract, an employer can terminate an employee for any reason, at any time.
 According to the California Labor Code, California is an “at-will” state.
 However, the legislature and the courts have created exceptions in the doctrine for whistleblowers who are at-will employees.
-One of our experienced attorneys at Schwimer Weinstein, can advise you of your rights.

-This government agency oversees 20 of the laws that also protect whistleblowers from retaliation and discrimination.
+The Occupational Safety and Health Administration (OSHA) also oversees 20 of the laws that also protect whistleblowers from retaliation and discrimination.
 These include the Clean Air Act, the Occupational Health and Safety Act, Section 402 of the Food Safety Modernization Act and Section 1558 of the Affordable Care Act (Obamacare).